top of page

 Technology

-You will (of course!) trial your tools and technology with your peers or research group.
-Consider running a training session to run through the tools you will be with your group, or take time at the beginning to go through them.
-Better yet build in a brief call with individuals to your design so you can run through the practicalities together.
+You will (of course!) trial or pilot your tools and technology (perhaps with your peers or research group).
+Consider running a training session to run through the tools you will be using with your group, or take time at the beginning to go through them.
+Better yet build in a brief call with individuals to your discuss your design so you can run through the practicalities together.
 They might be able to give you some handy tech tips to help things go more smoothly for the group.
+Perhaps now you can begin see why I say that focus groups are not as quick as you think they will be, if you want to do them well.

 To minimise distraction and the risk of tech problems I turn off the video.
-I can still record the session and I can still tell who is talking.
+I can still record the session and I can still tell who is talking (if I've selected the right view).
 Turn taking can be a little stilted, but people seem to get used it.

 Ethics